keathley/smell_tracking/README.md

 ## About

 The goal is to create AI tracking using diffusion.
 The board is divided up into a grid.
-The player emminates a "smell", referred to as p throughout the board.
-This smell is then diffused throughout the rest of the "floor".
-The agents then analyzes each of the adjacent spaces and can make movement decisions based on those values.
-For instance, if we wanted to create an "aggresive" agent that always moved towards the player, we would simply have that Agent move towards the largest, positive adjacent space.
+The player and all other entities - agents and rocks - are placed around the grid.
+Each entity has a "smell" which we refer to as p.
+The player has a very high smell, immovable objects have a smell of 0 and enemy agents have a low or 0 smell.
+On each update we diffuse these smells throughout the floor.
+Once this is done we can then provide the diffusion to the enemy agents and allow them to make decisions on based on the smell.
+Assuming that the goal is to find the player as quickly as possible we simply have the enemy move towards the largest non-negative, adjacent space.

-The benefit of using this diffusion technique is that it makes avoiding obstacles extremely simple.
-We can simply treat obstacles as a 0 space.
-Then we have the agent only move into non-zero spaces.
-0 could be any value; it's really just a sentinal.
-If we wanted we could substitute 0 for -1 and only allow agents to move into non-negative spaces.
+The benefit of using this diffusion technique is that it makes avoiding obstacles trivial.
+An agent will never move into a 0 or negative space which means that it will avoid both obstacles and other agents.

+Using this diffusion technique also gives us some simple "collaboration" between the agents.
+Since the eminate a negative smell, each will seek to avoid the other.
+This means that we get a close approximation of group like behaviour, essentially for free.

 ## Installing